cyberjunky/home-assistant-fireservicerota/README.md

 ```

-If you want to cast it to a Nest Hub you need a Nabu Casa subscription, or use Catt to Cast.
+If you want to cast it to a Nest Hub or other ChromeCast capable device, you need a Nabu Casa subscription or use Catt to Cast.
 Home Assistant Cast can be a bit buggy, custom cards or map may stop working sometimes.

-Below is the result, audio player via browser_mod player, screen gets enabled when incident arrives, and goes dark after 1 minute.
-You can disable TTS, or screen display.
+Below is the result of above code, an audio player via browser_mod player, screen gets enabled when an incident arrives, and goes dark after 2 minutes.
+You can toggle TTS and screen display on and off.

-I have muted the announcements outside 23:00-6:30 using a automation condition, if you have duty, that's something to remove.
+I have muted the announcements outside 23:00-6:30h using a automation condition, if you have duty, that's something to remove.

 ## Screenshots